sguir/ppgcourse/exercise_BP.md

 This will generate 7 files for each seed.

-Create a new folder "my_results" in your personal computer and dowload the obtained results and the script "baypass_utils.R"
+Create a new folder "my_results" in your laptop and dowload the obtained results and the script "baypass_utils.R"

 ```bash
 mkdir my_results